mkrapp/training2025-12/git_remote.md

 ![](https://shrra.github.io/python-intermediate-development/fig/git-feature-branch.svg)

-> [!tip] Think of Git branches "throwaway".
+> [!TIP]
-> Git's branching model encourages the creation of short-lived, isolated branches for new features, bug fixes, or experiments that are merged and then deleted.
+> Think of Git branches "throwaway".
+Git's branching model encourages the creation of short-lived, isolated branches for new features, bug fixes, or experiments that are merged and then deleted.

 **Let’s try it out**:
 - `git branch <branch-name>` Create new branch `branch-name`